KissLog-net/KissLog.Documentation/source/install-instructions/aspnet-mvc.rst

 To test the KissLog configuration, trigger a request on /Home/Index.
 The request should be visible on KissLog.net.

 .. figure:: images/aspNetMvc-request-details.png
-   :alt: Request log details
+   :alt: Request details
    :align: center

-   Request log details
+   Request details

 .. figure:: images/aspNetMvc-request-logs.png
    :alt: Request logs